cuba-labs/java-electron-tutorial/README.md

 Moreover, there are well-known APIs in Java for calling functions from native libraries, such as JNI or JNA.
 Thus, there are no restrictions for our application in comparison with web-only apps.

-Implementation of the offline mode for this application essentially the same as for any Desktop application - cache data locally using an embedded database, e.g. HSQL, route business logic calls to local data in case of unavailable network and voila!
+Implementation of the offline mode for this application essentially the same as for any Desktop application - cache data locally using an embedded database, e.g. HSQL, route business logic calls to local data in case of unavailable network, and voila!

 The full code of the tutorial is available on GitHub: https://github.com/cuba-labs/java-electron-tutorial